How long are dogs pregnant for?

 Not many pet insurers will cover pregnancy.
-Of those listed on our best pet insurance for dogs list, none would cover it.
+Of those listed on our best pet insurance for dogs list, none would cover it (apart from us!).

-However, Bought By Many offer a range of pet insurance policies that will cover complications arising from your dog's first pregnancy.
+However, at Bought By Many we offer a range of pet insurance policies that will cover complications arising from your dog's first pregnancy.

 Does pet insurance cover a C section?

 Bought By Many will cover a C section for your dog, as long as it's deemed as necessary, having arisen from a pregnancy complication.

 None of the other insurers in our best pet insurance for dogs list covered C-sections, or any issues relating to pregnancy.